Jaw abnormality: Size

 Mandibular micrognathia is the condition when lower jaw is smaller than normal.
 Failure of the ramus to develop will give rise to micrognathia.
 Micrognathia can be classified as either congenital or acquired.
-Clinical appearance of some patients with congenital type of mandibular micrognathia can have a severe retrusion of the chin but by actual measurements, the mandible maybe be found to be within the normal limits of variation.
-This maybe because a posterior placing of the condylar head with regard to the skull or to a steep mandibular angle resulting in an evident jaw retrusion.
+Clinical appearance of some patients with congenital type of mandibular micrognathia can have a severe retrusion of the chin but by actual measurements, the mandible may be found to be within the normal limits of variation.
+This may be because a posterior placing of the condylar head with regard to the skull or to a steep mandibular angle resulting in an evident jaw retrusion.
 The acquired type of micrognathia occurs after birth and usually is an effect of a disturbance to temporomandibular joint.
 Growth of mandible depends on the normally developing condyles and the muscle function For example, trauma or infection that affect mastoid, middle ear or the joint will result in ankylosis of temporomandibular joint leading to mandibular micrognathia.